Get Started with the AMA Kit

-Responsibilities for the Alexa companion app vs. the Bluetooth accessory
+Responsibilities for the Alexa app vs. the Bluetooth accessory

 The two major components of an AMA Kit implementation are the Alexa companion app (provided by Amazon) and a Bluetooth accessory.

-The Alexa companion app is responsible for most of the Alexa implementation:
+The Alexa app performs most of the Alexa implementation:

 - Handles all Alexa Voice Service (AVS) and music interactions.